QUTlib/eprints-create_sitemap/README.md

 >
 > This script is licensed under the same terms as [EPrints][1] itself.

-EPrints create_sitemap Script
+EPrints create\_sitemap Script
-Copyright (C) 2014  QUT Library eServices
+Copyright (C) 2016, QUT Library eServices

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by